gchq/sleeper/docs/deployment-guide.md

 * A `splits.txt` file which allows you to pre-split partitions in a Sleeper table.

 The `.properties` files are Java properties files.
 You can find descriptions of all properties in the system [here](usage/property-master.md).
-More information about this configuration is available under [Sleeper instance configuration](deployment/instance-configuration.md).
+Details of this configuration are available under [Sleeper instance configuration](deployment/instance-configuration.md).

 You can start by copying the basic configuration example [here](../example/basic/).
 There's also an example of a full